Orthodontics Module

 Research

-Given the project size, in order to get a solid idea of the current user flow, needs and pain points to address, I was in contact with more than 6 organizations, administration leaders involved in orthodontics, and our end users consisting of orthodontists, dental assistants, and hygienists.
+To get a solid idea of the current user flow, needs and pain points, I was in contact with more than 6 dental organizations.
+These involved scheduling and leading meetings with administration leaders and our end users consisting of orthodontists, oral surgeons, dental assistants, and hygienists.

-While conducting user interviews online and in-person, and shadowing our end-users on-site to see how first-hand their process and issues they may run into, my research goals were:
+While conducting user interviews and on-site shadowing of our end users, my research goals were:

-• identify and explore common workflows between providers and organizations
+• identify and explore common workflows between our providers and organizations

 • analyze documentation patterns and processes our end users go through